-It’s not every day we need to spend more than $1,000 on a debit card.
+It’s not every day you need to spend more than $1,000 on a debit card.
 But it happens.
-Especially if you do not have or wish to use a credit card for major purchases, you may find yourself needing to pay a big car repair bill, book a vacation, or make another large purchase that will cost more than your debit card spending limit.
+Especially if you don’t have or wish to use a credit card for major purchases, you may find yourself needing to pay a big car repair bill, book a vacation, or make another large purchase that will cost more than your debit card spending limit.

 Ask your bank or credit union what your debit card limits are

 Before you can deal with a debit card spending limit, you need to know what it is.
 A few banks publish this information on their websites or print the information on the paperwork that comes with your card.

 If not, you’ll need to call up your bank or credit union or ask a teller the next time you’re in.
 Be sure to determine both your ATM cash withdrawal daily limit and your debit card spending limit.
 They’re different.

 Typically, your cash withdrawal limit will be lower.
 Many banks set ATM withdrawal limits at $500 in a 24 hour period.
 Sometimes it’s $1,000.
 Typically, your ATM spending limit will be higher.
 Also, ask your bank if ATM transactions count towards your daily spending limit.
 (If so, and you have a $1,000 total spending limit, when you withdraw $200 from an ATM you could not then make a $900 purchase on your card).